LaplaceNet: A Hybrid Graph-Energy Neural Network for Deep Semi-Supervised Classification: Related Work

 where $l_s$ is some loss function and $\eta$ is a weighting parameter.
 The pseudo-labels are recalculated every-time the unlabeled data is passed through the network.
 As an alternative to hard labels, \cite{berthelot2019mixmatch} used the full output probability distribution of the network as a soft label for each point.
 However, it was found that sharpening this distribution helped ensured the model's prediction entropy was minimised.

 As pointed out by Arazo et al \cite{arazo2019pseudo} there is a potential pitfall in this style of approach.
 Networks are often wrong and the neural network can overfit to its own incorrectly guessed pseudo-labels in a process termed confirmation bias.
 Arazo et al proposed using MixUp \cite{zhang2017mixup}, soft labels and a minimum ratio of labeled to unlabeled data to reduce confirmation bias.
 An alternative method to reduce confirmation bias is to use uncertainty quantification for the produced pseudolabels.
 These methods calculate a confidence score $r_i$ for each pseudo-label~$\hat{y}_i$.
-The works of \cite{sohn2020fixmatch,iscen2019label} used the entropy of the probability distribution to give $r_i$ whilst \cite{shi2018transductive} used the distance between unlabelled points and labelled points in feature space.
-One can then either weight the loss terms by $r_i$ or exclude pseudo-labels whose $r_i$ is below some threshold $\tau$ in an attempt to prevent the network learning from low confidence predictions.
+The works of \cite{sohn2020fixmatch,iscen2019label,hu2021simple} used the entropy of the probability distribution to give $r_i$ whilst \cite{shi2018transductive} used the distance between unlabelled points and labelled points in feature space.
+One can then either weight the loss terms by $r_i$ or exclude pseudo-labels whose $r_i$ is below some threshold $\tau$ in an attempt to prevent the network learning from low confidence predictions.The work of \cite{zhang2021flexmatch} sought to improve upon a fixed threshold value by having a separate threshold for each class.
+The threshold was lower for classes with a greater learning difficulty, according to the model's entropy scores.

 This style of approach is based upon the idea that the neural network is well calibrated, i.e that the model's softmax score is a good indicator of the actually likelihood of a correct prediction.
 However, recent research has suggested that modern neural networks are not as well calibrated as may be intuitively thought \cite{calibration}.
 In our work we demonstrate that, whilst a intuitive solution, uncertainty quantification is not needed for our pseudo-label approach.